 Marine Fasteners for Ships

 Fasteners Suppliers providing fastener product for marine applications need to consider materials suitable for saltwater environments.
-Along with stainless steel in both A2 and A4; coating also plays a part.
-Modern zinc flake and plastic coatings, finishes with high salt spray performance are complemented by the traditional Cadmium coating.
+Along with stainless steel in both A2 and A4; Brass and Marine Brass; coating also plays a part.
+Modern zinc flake and plastic coatings, finishes with high salt spray performance are complemented by the more difficult to obtain traditional Cadmium coating.

 - Fasteners for Shipbuilding